-It can make your site’s loading time significantly shorter.
+Optimizing your images will make your site's load time significantly shorter.

 This is done by reducing the files size of images, by reducing the resolution to what is needed and by stripping metadata (information such as when the picture was taken, what device was used etc).